Dolores Catania: Career

+Philanthropy

+In February 2017, Catania donated $100,000 worth of infant items to new parents at St. Joseph's Children's Hospital in Paterson, New Jersey.
+Since 2017, Catania has hosted the annual 'Battle for Brooklyn' fundraising softball game for Maimonides Breast Cancer Hospital at Maimonides Park in Brooklyn, with their events often raising over $100,000.
+Participants of the event have included Teresa Giudice, Melissa Gorga, Margaret Josephs, Kelly Killoren Bensimon, Dorinda Medley and Chanel Ayan.
+In October 2020, she was recognized by Maimonides Hospital by receiving the Pink Ambassador of Hope Award at their annual Pink Runway Fashion Show.

+In April 2020, in attempt to benefit those affected by the Coronavirus pandemic, Catania collaborated with Spartan Team Preps, RX Water, Dolce Aesthetics NY, and Muves footwear to donate 100 meals, 240 water bottles, 100 face masks and gloves, and 100 pairs of shoes, in addition to her partnership with the nonprofit Oasis, which provided groceries to underprivileged women and children, and The Kids For Kids Foundation's Hamburgers for Heroes initiative, which provided meals to officers and first responders.

+In May 2020, she, along with Julian Edelman, Isiah Thomas and Skylar Astin worked with 333 Charity and the UJA-Federation of New York to raise funds for Holocaust survivors who were unable to leave their homes due to the coronavirus.
+Also that year, she was given the key to the city of Paterson in recognition of her dedication to the community.

+In July 2025, she told Us Weekly she donated her share of the $204,300 grand prize money she won on The Traitors to shelters.

 Personal life

 Dolores married Frank Catania on September 16, 1994.
 The pair have two children, Gabrielle "Gaby" (born 1995) and Frank "Frankie" III (born 1998).
 During her first season as Housewife, Catania disclosed that Frank had been unfaithful while she was nine months pregnant with Frankie, effectively ending their marriage.

 In 2017, she started dating maternal-fetal medicine specialist David Principe.
 The two were introduced by Catania's friend and former co-star Siggy Flicker.
 The couple announced their split in December 2021.

 In 2021, she began dating Paul "Paulie" Connell, the Dublin-born father of two sons, whom she met in a line at an Apple Store.
 She moved into his home shortly after they began dating.
 In November 2025, Connell proposed to Catania in the same Apple Store where they first met.